Mounting file systems with One Zone storage classes

-Amazon EFS file systems that use One Zone storage classes support only a single mount target which is located in the same Availability Zone as the file system.
+Amazon EFS One Zone file systems support only a single mount target which is located in the same Availability Zone as the file system.
 You cannot add additional mount targets.
-This section describes things to consider when mounting Amazon EFS file systems that use One Zone storage classes.
+This section describes things to consider when mounting One Zone file systems.

 The procedures in this section require the following: